ekline/ntnrg/charter.md

-The NTNRG may produce recommendations for changes to IETF protocols or their operation, based on discussion of factors relevant to NTNs, but will defer standardization of any such changes to any associated working groups within the IETF.
+The NTNRG may produce recommendations for changes to IETF protocols or their operation, based on discussion of factors relevant to NTNs, but will defer standardization of any such changes to appropriate working groups within the IETF.